Best Ultralight Sleeping Bags of 2025

 Why You Should Trust Us

-While a couple of fastpacking-appropriate sleeping bags have been in the iRunFar team’s personal rotation for a few years, this year, we set out to research dozens and test 15 of what we thought could be the best sleeping bags for three-season fastpacking and ultralight backpacking.
-We rated the bags on their warmth, shape, comfort, and weight, looking carefully at the quality and quantity of the down in each.
+While a couple of fastpacking-appropriate sleeping bags have been in the iRunFar team’s personal rotation for a few years, for this guide, we set out to research dozens and test 15 of what we thought could be the best sleeping bags for three-season fastpacking and ultralight backpacking.

-Frequently Asked Questions about Ultralight Sleeping Bags and Quilts
+Frequently Asked Questions About Ultralight Sleeping Bags and Quilts

 What fill power is best for a fastpacking sleeping bag?